Diverse Mini-Batch Selection in Reinforcement Learning for Efficient Chemical Exploration in de novo Drug Design: Experimental Evaluation

 \Cref{fig:gsk3b_scaffolds} displays the cumulative number of molecular scaffolds for the evaluation on the GSK3$\beta$-based reward function.
-Without any reward shaping (see left plot in \cref{fig:gsk3b_scaffolds}), we observe that all DPP-based methods generate significantly more scaffolds compared to not using DPP (blue line).
-We especially see that the DPP-S and DPP-A configurations are more effective in generating more molecular scaffolds, while DPP-T is the least effective among the DPP-based methods.
-When utilizing reward shaping techniques (see middle and right plot in \cref{fig:gsk3b_scaffolds}), we observe that DPP-D is the most effective method in generating scaffolds.
-However, the difference in effectiveness of using DPP is less substantial in terms of diverse actives, but DPP can still consistently improve diversity.
+Without any modification of the extrinsic reward (see left plot in \cref{fig:gsk3b_scaffolds}), we observe that mini-batch diversification via DPP or MaxMin yields significantly more scaffolds compared to the diversification-free method (blue line).
+The DPP effectively generates more molecular scaffolds, while MaxMin is less effective.
+For reward modification (see the middle and right plots in \cref{fig:gsk3b_scaffolds}), we observe that using mini-batch diversification via DPP generates more scaffolds on average and has lower variance.
+However, the difference in effectiveness of using DPP is reduced in terms of diverse actives, but DPP can still consistently improve diversity.
+For MaxMin, which consistently generates the largest number of diverse actives (see \cref{fig:gsk3b_circles}), we observe a lower number of scaffolds.
+Thus, when using the MaxMin algorithm to impose mini-batch diversity, we see that high distance-based diversity does not directly result in high reference-based diversity, and vice versa.
+When using mini-batch diversification via $k$-medoids, it generates significantly fewer scaffolds, except when using TanhRND, where it performs on par with the other methods.